 A fun idea is to have colleagues volunteer or be nominated as quizmasters.
 Everyone can join in on a video call with a beverage of their choice and participate in a themed quiz each week.
 The great thing about a remote pub quiz is that everyone can have a little fun from the comfort of their own home, the drinks are cheaper, and there's no travel involved.

 Things may feel a little unsettled now, but for many organisations, remote working will be a chance to think of innovative new ways to strengthen relationships amongst colleagues, improve engagement, and come out of the current world crisis stronger, more productive and more unified.

 "While some companies will eventually go back to rigid work-in-office policies, it's expected that some will realise the benefits to employees and that in fact, it can be done effectively.
 If nothing else, they will have valuable experience about what is needed and how to accommodate work-from-home needs in the future when it's required again due to another outbreak or other reasons."
 Forbes

 We've helped many companies to successfully introduce an engagement strategy for remote working teams.
 You can lean on our experience for ideas and guidance to help you and your team adapt to what has possibly been an abrupt change to your normal procedures.
-If you'd like more advice on how you can start engaging your remote workers, sign up to our newsletter where we will be sharing helpful resources, or get in touch with us today; we’d love to help.
+If you'd like more advice on how you can start engaging your remote workers get in touch with us today; we’d love to help.